Trek has heart! It shows in Trek bike culture, and it oozes from their people.

 For years I’ve been hearing, “If you ever get a chance to go to Trek, take it, you’ll be blown away,” from friends at JAX, Shimano, and other industry insiders.
 The consensus was: a visit to Waterloo’s Trek Headquarters is a game changer experience, and one that should be on the bucket list for any cyclist.

-So as my family of 5 has worked our way around the country this year via Airstream, I worked it into our road trip… here’s what I discovered.
+So as my family of 5 has worked our way around the country this year via Airstream, I worked it into our road trip while we were looking for fun things to do in Cheyenne… here’s what I discovered.